Frequently Asked Questions About Growing and Juicing Wheatgrass

 Powdered grass vs. fresh?

 We believe that one should eat foods with the maximum number of enzymes.
 Enzymes=Life Force.
 Those companies that juice and powder wheatgrass or barleygrass, try very hard to not destroy the enzymes however we believe that the absence of water naturally destroys some of the enzymes.
 Sometimes people get improvement by using the powder but we believe a high state of health can only be reached by drinking the live juice and eating a diet rich in living, whole foods.
 In summary, the best option is grow & juice your own.
-If that option doesn't work, we do offer a full line of powdered juices, mixes and supplements.
+If that option doesn't work for you, we do offer a full line of powdered juices, mixes and supplements.

 Recently looking at your site for information about wheatgrass and we went to the "medical references" page.
 It struck us that none of the articles cited are more recent than 1959!
 In medical terms these articles are outdated and virtually irrelevant.
 Can you direct us to more recent research?